Theatre of Armenia: Armenian theatre in the Middle Ages (4th–15th centuries)

 Following the adaptation of Christianity as the state religion in 301 and the strengthening of authoritarian rule, the church's opposition to theatre art became apparent.
 As an example, the sermons of Catholicos Hovhannes Mandakuni (5th century), which targeted theatre art, are well-documented.

 Nonetheless, productions were presented based on the works of ancient dramatists such as Menandros and Euripides, in addition to performances by Armenian comedians and tragedians.
 Hovhan Mandakuni attested that, following ancient amphitheatres as a model, a dedicated theatre structure with distinct seating for women was also established.
 The popularity of theatrical performances led the clergy to incorporate theatrical elements into church rituals.

 Great advances in every field followed the translation of the Bible (410 AD), including the theatre.
 But the advances Armenian culture came to an abrupt halt in the seventh century when the Arab invasion slowed all progress.
 Although a cultural decline existed during the eighth and ninth centuries, the theatre held on and survived.
 Armenian historians of the era indicate its living presence.
 Archaeological excavations made in the fort of Kaitzun Bert in Lori have uncovered numerous statues of actors and masks of animals and birds, which confirm the descriptions given by historians.

 In the later part of the Middle Ages, theatrical performances were also presented in the realms of Vaspurakan, Ani, and Cilicia.
-It is believed that theater troupes also staged performances on Aghtamar Island.
-On the walls of the 10th-century Aghtamar temple, two varieties of Armenian theater masks, representing domestic comedy and clown characters, are depicted.
+It is believed that theatre troupes also staged performances on Aghtamar Island.
+On the walls of the 10th-century Aghtamar temple, two varieties of Armenian theatre masks, representing domestic comedy and clown characters, are depicted.

-During the eleventh through fourteenth centuries, the Armenian theatre continued to improve and enhance its dramatic styles in the Armenian-Cilicia area.
+During the eleventh through fourteenth centuries, Armenian theatre continued to improve and enhance its dramatic styles in the Armenian-Cilicia area.
 The Mime Theatre cleansed itself of erotic excesses, the Tragic Theatre was enriched by employing topics from the epics, and the Comic Theatre satirized the social classes.
 The first surviving works of Armenian drama, including Hovhannes Yerznkatsi's dramatic poem and Arakel Syunetsi's "Adam book," also date back to this era.

 A decline began with the fall of the last independent Armenian kingdom, the Lusignan dynasty of Cilicia in 1375.